Dallas Federal Criminal Defense Lawyers

 In every case, our goal is to protect our client’s interests as thoroughly and quickly as possible.
 When our clients engage us during the course of their investigations, our goal is to close the investigation without civil or criminal charges.
 When charges are unavoidable or have already been filed, our goal is to resolve our clients’ cases without further civil or criminal liability.

 “Throughout our work together, Oberheiden, P.C. [has] served as an invaluable source of practical guidance and legal leadership.
 We would recommend them highly and without reservation to anyone.
 Simply the best.” – Firm Client

 Federal Criminal Defense Cases We Handle in Dallas, TX

-At Oberheiden, P.C., our Dallas federal criminal defense attorney represents individual and corporate clients nationwide in all types of federal, including white collar investigations and prosecutions.
-We have particular experience representing physicians, other professionals, executives, board members, company owners, and business entities in a variety of cases, including the following.
+At Oberheiden, P.C., our Dallas federal criminal defense attorney represents individual and corporate clients nationwide in all types of federal cases, including white collar investigations and prosecutions.
+We have particular experience representing physicians, executives, board members, company owners, other professionals, and business entities in a variety of cases, including the following: